VeronicaLobos/MoviWeb-App/README.md

 1. **app_csr.py**: This version is an API.
 Clients can implement their own front-end using the provided endpoints.
 It is a Client-Side Rendering (CSR) version.
+Can be tested using Postman or any other API testing tool.
 2. **app_ssr.py**: This version is a Restful API with Server-Side Rendering (SSR) using Flask and Jinja2 templates.
+It has been deployed on PythonAnywhere.

  - CRUD operations for managing movies, users and ratings.
  - The API is built using Flask and SQLAlchemy, and it uses